awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - [react-native-circular-action-menu ★66](https://github.com/geremih/react-native-circular-action-menu) - An animated and customizable circular floating menu.
 - [react-native-circular-progress ★414](https://github.com/bgryszko/react-native-circular-progress) - React Native component for creating animated, circular progress with ReactART
 - [react-native-collapsible ★365](https://github.com/oblador/react-native-collapsible) - Animated collapsible component for React Native using the new Animated API with fallback.
 Good for accordions, toggles etc
+- [react-native-compress ★4](https://github.com/phuochau/react-native-compress) - Compress video for react native.
+Only for iOS, Android will be coming.
 - [react-native-countdown ★17](https://github.com/buhe/react-native-countdown) - react native countdown button
 - [react-native-country-picker ★5](https://github.com/tofugear/react-native-country-picker) - React Native Country Picker
 - [react-native-country-picker-modal ★136](https://github.com/xcarpentier/react-native-country-picker-modal) - Country picker provides a modal allowing a user to select a country from a list.
 It display a flag next to each country name.